sigmdel/lazmacropad/README.md

 Currently copying the clipboard to the primary selection is only done in the GTK2 widgetset.
 Support for GTK3 and QT widgetsets may be available in the future.

+While Shift+Insert is equivalent to Ctrl+C in Windows when using a keyboard, the use of this shortcut to paste macro with this program will not work.

 ## 6. Upcoming Improvements

 It would be convenient to make this program a tray application.
 Unfortunately, it appears that this may be [problematic in some Linux distros](https://wiki.lazarus.freepascal.org/How_to_use_a_TrayIcon).